ajstewartlang/old_r_example/README.md

 # old_r_example

-1. Clone this repo to your local machine.
+1. Clone this repo to your local machine using `git clone`.

 2. Open the script.Rmd file in your version of RStudio.